dfrappart/dfrappart.github.io/_posts/2025-08-26-Seccomp_in_Kubernetes_and_AKS.markdown

 What else?

-Well, we can consider the node customization, describe on the [documentation](https://docs.azure.cn/en-us/aks/custom-node-configuration?tabs=linux-node-pools), and on this [community article](https://techcommunity.microsoft.com/blog/appsonazureblog/customising-node-level-configuration-in-aks/4435038).
+Well, we can consider the node customization, described on the [documentation](https://docs.azure.cn/en-us/aks/custom-node-configuration?tabs=linux-node-pools), and on this [community article](https://techcommunity.microsoft.com/blog/appsonazureblog/customising-node-level-configuration-in-aks/4435038).

-Looking deeper into the cluster and node pool object, we can find in the [ARM reference](https://learn.microsoft.com/en-us/azure/templates/microsoft.containerservice/managedclusters/agentpools?pivots=deployment-language-terraform) the following paramter inside the kubelet configuration.
+Looking deeper into the cluster and node pool objects, we can find in the [ARM reference](https://learn.microsoft.com/en-us/azure/templates/microsoft.containerservice/managedclusters/agentpools?pivots=deployment-language-terraform) the following paramter inside the kubelet configuration.

 ![illustration2](/assets/K8ssecu/aksseccomp002.png)